MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/dashboard-teams-toolkit.md

 ## Embed Power BI to Dashboard

-To embed Power BI to the Dashboard, see [power BI client react](/javascript/api/overview/powerbi/powerbi-client-react).
+To embed Power BI to the Dashboard, see [Power BI client react](/javascript/api/overview/powerbi/powerbi-client-react).

 ## Use a widget in your dashboard